computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 # Weighting terms

 There are several ways of computing the similarity between two vectors.
 In addition to writing a function to compute cosine similarity, you should also write functions to `compute_jaccard_similarity` and `compute_dice_similarity`.
-Check out section 6.3.1. of the textbook for the defintions of the Jaccard and Dice measures.
+You can check out the defintion of the [Jaccard measure here](https://en.wikipedia.org/wiki/Jaccard_index#Weighted_Jaccard_similarity_and_distance).
+And, dice similarity measure is given by (2 * J)/(J + 1) where J is Jaccard index.
+Please refer to this wikipedia link on [Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) for more details.